nihao-wiki/nihao/docs/en/chongqing/cuisine/hot-pot.md

 </dl>

-### Garlic Chili Oil Dip
+#### Garlic Chili Oil Dip

-The classic dipping sauce in Chongqing hot pot culture, which includes **sesame oil** and **garlic**, can be referred to as "<Speech>香油蒜泥油碟</Speech>(Garlic Chili Oil Dip)".
+The classic dipping sauce in Chongqing hotpot culture, which includes **sesame oil** and **garlic**, can be referred to as "<Speech>香油蒜泥油碟</Speech>(Garlic Chili Oil Dip)".

-When indulging in Chongqing hot pot, It plays several key roles, notably in:
+When indulging in Chongqing hotpot, It plays several key roles, notably in:

-- **Cooling Down**: It helps to reduce the surface temperature of the hot pot ingredients, preventing scalding when consuming.
+- **Cooling Down**: It helps to reduce the surface temperature of the hotpot ingredients, preventing scalding when consuming.
-- **Mitigating Spiciness**: It can temper the spiciness of the food, allowing even those sensitive to heat to better enjoy their hot pot experience.
+- **Mitigating Spiciness**: It can temper the spiciness of the food, allowing even those sensitive to heat to better enjoy their hotpot experience.
-- **Enhancing Flavor**: It adds an extra layer of flavor to the hot pot ingredients, enriching the overall dining experience.
+- **Enhancing Flavor**: It adds an extra layer of flavor to the hotpot ingredients, enriching the overall dining experience.
 - **Protect Gastrointestinal**: It assists in alleviating these adverse reactions associated with spicy consumption.

-_Pro Tip_: As the hot pot gets spicier with each serving, you can add '<Speech>陈醋</Speech>(aged vinegar)' to your oil dip at opportune moments to further ease the spiciness.
+_Pro Tip_: As the hotpot gets spicier with each serving, you can add '<Speech>陈醋</Speech>(aged vinegar)' to your oil dip at opportune moments to further ease the spiciness.

-### Vegetable Oil Dip
+#### Vegetable Oil Dip

 The hidden specialty oil dip, typically not readily available and only obtainable by asking a server.
 Similar to the garlic sesame oil dip, but made with vegetable oil instead.
 It has a distinctive flavor.
 Unlike some dips, it does not mitigate spiciness and can be extremely hot when consumed.

-### Dry Chili Dip
+#### Dry Chili Dip

 The dry version, known as "<Speech as="甘油碟">干油碟</Speech>(dry oil dip)", primarily consists of **chili powder**, **crushed peanuts**, **sesame seeds**, and other dry seasonings.

 ## Essential Picks

-Chongqing hot pot is renowned for its unique spicy and numbing flavor, featuring a variety of must-try dishes.
-Here are some popular ingredients that are essential to the Chongqing hot pot experience:
+Chongqing hotpot is renowned for its unique spicy and numbing flavor, featuring a variety of must-try dishes.
+Here are some popular ingredients that are essential to the Chongqing hotpot experience:

-### Must-Try Dessert
+### Dessert

 <table>
   <thead>